Superalgos/Superalgos/Bitcoin-Factory/Test-Client/README.md

 * targetSuperalgosHost: You can leave this with the default.
 If you wish to send the forecasted candles to a different instance of Superalgos, then change the host here.
 * targetSuperalgosHttpPort: You can leave this with the default.
 If you wish to send the forecasted candles to a different instance of Superalgos, then change the port here.
 * logTrainingOutput: Set it to true if you want more detail of the Machine Learning process at the console.
-* clientInstanceName: IMPORTANT: Change this to match your own name created at your user profile.
+* clientInstanceName: **IMPORTANT:** Change this to match the name you gave to your Test Client Instance node you created at your user profile.

-IMPORTANT: If you are going to be using 2 or more computers, you need to take care of the Signing Accounts file that needs to be present at both / all computers, and it must be the same file.
-In other words you cannot generate the signing account at one computer and then generate it again at the second one.
+**IMPORTANT:** If you are going to be using 2 or more computers, you need to take care of the Signing Accounts file that needs to be present at both / all computers (This is the one that lives in your My-Secrets file).
+In other words, you cannot generate the signing account at one computer and then generate it again at the second one.
 If you generate it at one computer and contributed your profile, then you need to copy the file inside the My-Secrets folder to the second computer/s.

 ## Docker Setup

+**Note:** If you haven't already make sure that you have installed python and docker on your system.

 Build the Docker Image.
 Open a console at the Bitcoin-Factory folder inside Superalgos and follow the instructions according to your hardware: